scotthmccoy/scotthmccoy.github.io/_posts/2021-03-04-mvc,-mvp,-mvvm,-and-Viper.md

 Gartner coined the term "composable commerce" in [June 2020](https://www.gartner.com/en/documents/3986490).

 [The Composable Architecture (TCA)](https://www.pointfree.co/collections/composable-architecture) library was developed by Point-Free to help developers build applications using SwiftUI.
+I plan on looking into it at some point.